MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 ---
 title: "Change model-driven app custom table icons in Power Apps | MicrosoftDocs"
-description: "Learn how to change the icon for a custom table" ms.custom: "" ms.date: 07/20/2022 ms.reviewer: ""
+description: "Learn how to change the icon for a custom table." ms.custom: "" ms.date: 07/20/2022 ms.reviewer: ""